PNDeb/pinenote-handbook/getting_started/docs/index.md

 ![gnome_extension](img/gnome_extension.png)

-* Use the "Grayscale" mode for high-quality, slow-changing content
+* Use the "Grayscale" mode for high-quality, slow-changing content.
+This mode is sometimes also referred to as GC16, indicating the waveform that is used.
 * Use the "BW+Dither" mode for fast-changing, dithered black and white, content.
 Dithering refers to the representation of colors by using certain black & white pixel patterns.
 See the [corresponding Wikipedia